dkelly255/calorieculator/README.md

 ### Features Left to implement:

-**Slider for desired weight loss goal:** - Originally it was my intention to include a feature to allow the user to apply a scalar to their PDCT to either lose, gain, or maintain weight.
+**Calorie goal scenario PDCT adjustment:** - Originally it was my intention to include a feature to allow the user to apply a scalar to their PDCT to either lose, gain, or maintain weight.
 To lose weight, a 10% reduction would be applied to the PDCT, to gain weight, a 10% increase would be applied, and to maintain their current weight, no scalar would be applied.
 This feature was descoped due to project deadlines.

 **Pie Chart for Macronutrient splits** - This feature was intended for the Macr-mix page, to aid with displaying the macronutrient splits graphically in the form of a simple pie-chart with a slice for each macronutrient (Protein/Carbohydrate/Fat).
 Due to the complexities inherent in adding the graphical piechart, I decided to de-scope this feature, as the site still functions as intended without the pie chart.